Skip to main content

 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...syYYjSoeZRGNU8

-Ibuprofen is sold as the racemic mixture of R and S enantiomers but it was thought that only the S isomer's inhibition of Cox II leads to its antinflammatory effects while the other isomer had no effects and no side effects.
+Ibuprofen is sold as the racemic mixture of R and S enantiomers.
+Still, it was thought that only the S isomer's inhibition of Cox II led to its antiinflammatory effects, while the other isomer had no effects and no side effects.
 The crystal structures of IBP bound to both Cox I and II are known.
 At least in the mouse Cox2, the S-isomer binds more tightly than the R-isomer.
-Arg-120 and Tyr-355 at the entrance of the cyclooxygenase channel are important in the action of IBP in Cox2 (which are labeled in in Figure \(\PageIndex{6}\).
+Arg-120 and Tyr-355 at the entrance of the cyclooxygenase channel are important in the action of IBP in Cox2 (which are labeled in Figure \(\PageIndex{6}\).

-As mentioned above, aspirin inhibits COXs through covalent acetylation of a key serine side chain.
-The other NSAIDs appear to inhibit prostaglandin H(2) synthase through blockage of the channel for arachidonic acid binding.
-This should make you think that they act as competitive inhibitors, which is true for ibuprofen and a derivative, methyl flurbiprofen.
-However, the effect of two others NSAIDs, aclofenac and flurbiprofen, seems to have an added time component not found in simple competitive inhibition model.
-They are called slow tight-binding inhibitors and a simple model describing it is shown in Figure \(\PageIndex{31}\).
+As mentioned above, aspirin inhibits COXs through the covalent acetylation of a key serine side chain.
+The other NSAIDs inhibit prostaglandin H(2) synthase by blocking the channel for arachidonic acid binding.
+This should make you think they act as competitive inhibitors, which is true for ibuprofen and a methyl flurbiprofen derivative.
+However, the effect of two other NSAIDs, aclofenac and flurbiprofen, seems to have an added time component not found in the simple competitive inhibition model.
+They are called slow tight-binding inhibitors, and a simple model describing it is shown in Figure \(\PageIndex{31}\).

 Figure \(\PageIndex{31}\): Model for slow binding inhibition

 A time step suggests a conformational change after initial binding.
-Yet crystal studies of the four inhibitors mentioned above show that the NSAID-occupied active sites are essentially the same, suggesting no major global conformational change.
+Yet crystallographic studies of the four inhibitors mentioned above show that the NSAID-occupied active sites are essentially identical, suggesting no major global conformational change.
 It may be that the rate involves slow hydrogen bonding around two key residues, Arg 120 and Tyr 355.

 Slow binding and slow tight-binding inhibition